goyalbhumika/multitenant-hosting/README.md

 ### How to run locally?

-1. export NETLIFY_TOKEN="Personal access token"
+1. [Not required for deploy_type local] export NETLIFY_TOKEN="Personal access token"
-2. export INDEX_FILE_PATH="path to idex file that returns hello world"
+2. [Not required for deploy_type local] export INDEX_FILE_PATH="path to idex file that returns hello world"
 3. Run using `go run main.go`

 This will run the platform server